-The entire text of this book has many pages, with "Details of Programs Usage" occupying around 40%.
-The contents of that second part resembles a context help scheme.
+The pages of "Details of Programs Usage" span over half of this book.
+The contents of this second part resembles a context help scheme.
 It contains plenty of short sections (one or two pages per section), containing no more than a few illustrations.
 Each of them describes details (keyboard shortcuts, menu commands, results) of a single operation.